A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Background

-Model-based clustering methods, specifically finite mixture models (FMM), are able to identify underlying patterns in heterogeneous populations from a wide set of interrelated variables.
+Model-based clustering, specifically finite mixture models (FMM), are able to identify underlying patterns in heterogeneous populations from a wide set of interrelated variables.
 Lekkas et al. recently highlighted the methodological advantages of FMMs in neighborhood health research through the common application of Latent Class Analysis (LCA) and Latent Profile Analysis (LPA).
-These models are able to characterize neighborhood profiles based on a set of multivariate categorical or continuous data and examine their association with various health indicators \cite{lekkas_finite_2019}.
+These models are able to characterize neighborhood profiles based on a set of multivariate categorical or continuous data and examine their association with various health indicators \citep{lekkas_finite_2019}.
 Although LCA or LPA are well-suited to handle the multi-faceted nature of neighborhoods, typically, the number of latent patterns/profiles is unknown, and multiple model fitting and testing is required to determine the optimal number of classes.
-However, under a Bayesian framework, we are able to rely on data-driven algorithms to identify an interpretable and reproducible set of neighborhood SDoH (NSDoH) profiles with the added flexibility of incorporating prior information into parameter estimation \cite{wade_bayesian_nodate}.
-These models have found great utility in nutrition, environmental health, and population genomics \cite{wu_derivation_2023, stephenson_identifying_2024,stephenson_empirically_2020, maduekwe_identifying_2023,wang_bayesian_2017,gao_nonparametric_2024, medvedovic_bayesian_2004}.
+However, under a Bayesian nonparametric framework, we are able to rely on dynamic and data-driven algorithms to identify an interpretable and reproducible set of neighborhood SDoH (NSDoH) profiles with the added flexibility of incorporating prior information into parameter estimation \citep{wade_bayesian_nodate}.
+These models have found great utility in nutrition, environmental health, and population genomics \citep{wu_derivation_2023, stephenson_identifying_2024,stephenson_empirically_2020, maduekwe_identifying_2023,wang_bayesian_2017,gao_nonparametric_2024, medvedovic_bayesian_2004}.
 Yet, none have been applied to area-level exposures of SDoH.

 In this study, we aim to generate and characterize new NSDoH profiles to better understand their impact on EC care in Massachusetts.
-Given binarized aggregate proportions from the ACS, we will implement a Bayesian multivariate Bernoulli mixture model(MBMM) to cluster neighborhoods that share similar SDoH characteristics.
-Neighborhoods are established based on census tract identifiers, as defined by the U.S. Census Bureau from 2015 to 2019.
-Once identified, we will use these profiles with patient-level data from the Massachusetts Cancer Registry to determine if the receipt of optimal care for EC differs by a patient's residential neighborhood.
+Given binarized aggregate proportions of area-level SDoH variables from the ACS, we will implement a Bayesian multivariate Bernoulli mixture model (MBMM) to cluster neighborhoods that share similar SDoH characteristics.
+Neighborhoods are established based on census tract identifiers, as defined by the American Community Survey from 2015 to 2019.
+Once identified, these profiles will be assigned to patients from the Massachusetts Cancer Registry, based on their residential data, and analyzed to determine if the care received was associated with their residential neighborhood.